mamouzgar/hafez/README.md

 }
 ```

-4. In Rstudio, activate the conda environment and install hafez.
-It
+4. Then activate the conda environment using reticulate and install
-    might take some time!
+    Hafez.
+It might take some time to install all the dependencies!

 ``` r
 reticulate::use_condaenv('hafez_env')